-- Screening and training of all persons having access to children. - Implementation and enforcement of CHILD PROTECTION POLICY for reporting child sexual abuse and handling disclosure from children. - Development of child safety programmes involving parents and non-teaching staff also; personal safety curriculum and life skill training. - Relationship and sex education for students- there is a life skills/value education programme in place

-- Awareness sessions- in school by staff, outside qualified personnel and even a cybersecurity expert - to alert children to possible problems, how to avoid them and avenues for help should they need it. - Yearly reconstitution of Child Protection Committee. - Beginning AY 2020-2021 there will be a screening document for teachers.
-If any of the tell-tale signs are observed, this is to be reported to the Principal (developed by Reenadi) - Campus security system. - Maintenance of emergency contact register - Mandatory sharing of school contact details and details of relevant local agencies with family members. - Maintaining notes of every discussion and decision. - Mandatory supervision for classes/ activities beyond school hours. - School suggestion box. - In case of reporting of alleged sexual abuse in schools- Safeguarding of evidence/ensuring privacy of child/ Ensuring privacy of accused.
+- Screening and training of all persons having access to children. - Implementation and enforcement of CHILD PROTECTION POLICY for reporting child sexual abuse and handling disclosure from children. - Development of child safety programmes involving parents and non-teaching staff also; personal safety curriculum and life skill training. - Relationship and sex education for ALL students- there is a life skills/value education programme in place but teachers have to be trained in imparting sex education with factual clarity, a non-judgmental attitude and without embarrassment - Awareness sessions- in school by staff, outside qualified personnel and even a cybersecurity expert to alert children to possible problems, how to avoid them and avenues for help should they need it. - The anti-bullying policy must be accessible and discussed in classrooms - Yearly reconstitution of Child Protection Committee. - If any of the tell-tale signs are observed, this is to be reported to the Principal - Campus security system. - Maintenance of emergency contact register - Mandatory sharing of school contact details and details of relevant local agencies with family members. - Maintaining notes of every discussion and decision. - Mandatory supervision for classes/ activities beyond school hours. - School suggestion box. - In case of reporting of alleged sexual abuse in schools- Safeguarding of evidence/ensuring privacy of child/ Ensuring privacy of accused.
 Mandatory reporting by school.